One way to understand the theory of the Tragedy of the Commons is to think about the ocean.

 The Tragedy of the Commons in 21st Century Alberta

 In today’s society, with our highly regulated land-use systems what was described by Hardin as common or public property does not necessarily even exist.
-Even that which is described as public property in Alberta is actually governed by the Alberta government under the Public Lands Act, which you can find here.
+Even that which is described as public land in Alberta is actually governed by the Alberta government under the Public Lands Act, which you can find here.
 This Act places restrictions on the use of public lands in Alberta.

 This means that, although approximately 60% of Alberta is made up of ‘public’ lands, it is not actually a “free for all” in the way that Hardin described it.
 This restriction of provincial public land, through governmental regulation, is one way that we have tried to prevent the Tragedy of the Commons.